isabella232/katacoda-scenarios-8/basic-data-modeling/step3.md

 * If there is more than one column in the Clustering Key (pet_name and heart_rate in the example above), the order of these columns defines the clustering order.
 For a given partition, all the rows are physically ordered inside Scylla by the clustering order.
 This order determines what select query you can efficiently run on this partition.
 * In this example, the ordering is first by pet_name and then by heart_rate.
 * In addition to the Partition Key columns, a query may include the Clustering Key.
-If it does include the Clustering Key columns they must be used in the same order as they were defined.
+If it does include the Clustering Key columns, they must be used in the same order as they were defined.